Sunda pangolin: Description

+It has been suggested that pangolins' olfactory bulbs are enlarged in relation to other mammals.
+Their use of their snouts and tongues supports that they rely on olfaction to eat.
+Research has been done on the African tree pangolin (Phataginus tricuspis) that has supported this.
+Still, the pangolins' auditory systems and visual systems are not exceptionally good.
+Research has also been done to support the idea that the anatomy of the eyes is well-adapted to allow for nocturnal vision.

 Behaviour and ecology

 Pangolins give birth annually to one or two offspring.
 They breed in the autumn, and females give birth in the winter burrow.
 Den preference has been known to shift at this time to favor mature forest tree hollows.
 Presumably, these hollows offer more fortification and stability for the decreased mobility that comes with birthing and caring for young.
 The amount of time the mother will spend at any one of these dens will increase during parental care periods.
 Parental care is given for about three months.
 In these three months, the range of the mother Pangolin drastically decreases as she travels and forages with her offspring.
 Only a few weeks before the offspring becomes fully independent, the mother and her young can display brief spikes in diurnal activity.
 Pangolins are sometimes found in pairs, but normally they are solitary, nocturnal, and behave timidly.
 They protect their soft underparts by rolling into balls when they feel threatened.
 They are strong diggers and make burrows lined with vegetation for insulation near termite mounds and ant nests.

 Sunda pangolins have low immunity, making them sensitive to fluctuations in temperature.

 The Sunda pangolin's main predators are humans, tigers, and the clouded leopard.

+Compared to other species of pangolin, Sunda have a much higher distribution across Southeast Asia.

+In culture

+It is important to the traditions of Orang Asli in the Malay Peninsula and indigenous peoples of Sabah like the Kadazan, Dusun, Murut and Rungus.
+The Kadazans use its scales to make special armour to protect their warriors.